mytechnotalent/dc540-0x00001/README.md

 <br>

 ## MISSION
 You have been selected by the DC540 ANGELS OF DEATH to be the Reverse Engineer on this mission.
-The first task is to decrypt this strange message to which SEAL Team 8 found and report back to, "The Assassin" with your results by sending a private Discord DM to Bets Fielding.
+The first task is to decrypt this strange message to which SEAL Team 8 found and report back to, "The Architect" with your results by sending a private Discord DM to Kevin Thomas.

 ## HINT
 "Sometimes it takes a bombe to break encryption!"